composer/xdebug-handler/README.md

 * To avoid the overhead of spinning up a new process, the restart is skipped if a simple help command is requested.

-* The application needs write-access to phar files, so it will force a restart if `phar.readonly` is set (regardless of whether xdebug is loaded) and change this value in the temporary ini file.
+* The application needs write-access to phar files, so it will force a restart if `phar.readonly` is set (regardless of whether Xdebug is loaded) and change this value in the temporary ini file.

 ```php
 use Composer\XdebugHandler\XdebugHandler;